 Scope

-UMass Boston has purchased a Terminalfour Search license for 25,000 documents.

 The scope for the implementation of Terminalfour Search is:

 Indexing and search UMass Boston website using a variety of sources (XML and web), depending on the type of content.

-The site implementation includes 3 filters/facets and 4 collections.
+The site implementation includes up to 3 filters/facets and one index of the site.
+The index will be broken down into different areas and used as one of the facets.

 Wrap search results in website header and footer